AndreWongZH/ip/docs/README.md

 <br/>

 ### Toggling task done `done`
-Toggles the status of the task.
+- Toggles the status of the task.

-If task is currently not done, set task to be done.
+- If task is currently not done, set task to be done.

-If task is currently done, set task to not done.
+- If task is currently done, set task to not done.
+- Task done is represented by [Y]
+- Task not done is represented by [X]

 #### Format:
 - The index corresponds to the numbers at the side of the `list` command.